codevaam/vit-wifi-autologin/README.md

 # VIT Wi-Fi Auto Login

 ### Features:
-* Saves Credentials for future

 * Logs in automatically on chrome startup
 * [Material Design](http://materializecss.com)
+* Credentials are saved locally and not on the cloud

 ### Installing:
 *As of November 21st, 2016, all newly published packaged or hosted apps are restricted to Chrome OS, and are not available to users on Windows, Mac or Linux.
 Read More [Here](http://blog.chromium.org/2016/08/from-chrome-apps-to-web.html)*

 Thus we need to manually install the extenstion on chrome.

 ##### Step One